To say there is a lot going on in the world right now is a gross understatement. It can make it hard to find your center amidst such massive change.

 4. Make your grounded list.
 A wonderful friend texted the other day and asked how I grounded myself.
 It was such a great (and obvious!) exercise to think through what I do in life to find my center.
 Going for walks outside, talking with family and friends, writing, working, watching TV in my bed in the middle of the day:) – all made my list.
 What is on your list?
 Take a minute to consider.
 Do your things.

 5. We’re in this together.
 The amazing irony of this moment is in our collective need to be separate we have the opportunity to support, connect, and impact the greater good in a way that we’ve never had before.
 We have the immediate and direct power to protect our neighbors, loved ones, and those we will never meet merely by keeping our distance.
 Remember that your sacrifice is saving others.
 Truly.

 What are your thoughts?
 Ideas on finding your center?
 Questions?
-Be sure to join our community Facebook group here and join in the conversation.
+Be sure to join our community Facebook group here or comment below.

 I created a mini-ecourse called How to Stop Overthinking – it’s just 3 quick bits of logic that help ease the whirlwind of thoughts in our minds.
 This approach isn’t about learning how to change thoughts or even to manage them better but rather seeing beyond thinking to the practical options that live there.

 It’s 100% free.
 Bonus resources are shared along the way.
 Click here to sign up.